 VISUAL BASIC is a high level programming language which evolved from the earlier DOS version called BASIC.
-BASIC means Beginners' All-purpose Instruction Code.
-It is a very easy programming language to learn.
-Symbolic Different software companies produced different versions of BASIC, such as Microsoft QBASIC, QUICKBASIC, GWBASIC, and IBM BASICA and so on.
-However, people Basic today, as prefer to use Microsoft Visual it is a well developed programming language and supporting resources are available everywhere.
+BASIC means Beginners' All-purpose Symbolic Instruction Code.
+It is a very easy programming language Different software companies produced different versions of BASIC, such as Microsoft QBASIC, QUICKBASIC, GWBASIC, and IBM BASICA and so on.
+However, people prefer to use Microsoft Visual Basic today, as it is a well programming language and supporting resources are available everywhere.
 Now, there are many versions of VB exist in the market, the most popular one and still widely used by many VB programmers is none other than Visual Basic 6.
 We also have VB.net, VB2005, VB2008 and the latest VB2010.
 Both Vb2008 and VB2010 are fully object oriented programming (OOP) language.
 VISUAL BASIC is a VISUAL and events driven Programming Language.
 These are the main divergence from the old BASIC.
-In BASIC, programming is done in a text-only environment and the program is executed sequentially.
-In VB, programming is done in a graphical environment.
+In BASIC, programming is done in a text-only environment program is executed sequentially.
+In VB, programming is done in graphical environment.
 In the old BASIC, you have to write program code for each graphical object you wish to display it on screen, including its position and its color.
 However, In VB, you just need to drag and drop any graphical object anywhere on the form, and you can change its color any time using the properties windows.
-On the other hand, because the user may click on certain object randomly, SO has be programmed independently to be able to response to each object to actions (events).
-Therefore, a VB Program is made up of many those subprograms, each has its own program code, and each can be executed independently and at the same time each can be linked together in one way or another.
+On the other hand, because the user may click on certain object randomly, each object has to be programmed independently to be able to response to those actions (events).
+Therefore, VB Program is made subprograms, each has its own program code, and each can be executed independently and at the same time each can be linked together in one way or another.